iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.0/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="gov.vdh.exposurenotification 2 reviews"/>
 </p>

-> Extremely basic; doesn't include detailed information compared to Maryland, Pennsylvania, or New York's apps that share statistics, charts, and trends by day and week.
-This app is just a notification and reporting app for positive cases.<br> :date: __2020-11-21 22:01:42__

 > Program tells me my last scan for potential exposure was oct 11th.
 I always have bluetooth and location services turned on as requested.
 I even turn on wifi almost daily to quickly update any programs on my phone.
 No apparent way to force a database exposure check.<br> :date: __2020-11-04 09:59:53__